hcminh/bookstore-management/README.md

 npm start # run app
 # then go to the localhost:3000/setup to setup your superuser
 # enjoy your app at localhost:3000/admin
+# note: you may need to be login before use with acount:
+username: admin
+password: 1
 ```

 ## Contributing